microsoft/charticulator.com/_docs/01_getting_started.md

 {% include image.html src="/images/docs/import-data.png" alt="Import Data" %}

-Once you choose the data file, Charticulator allows you to preview its top five rows.
+Once you choose the data file, Charticulator previews its top five rows.

 {% include image.html src="/images/docs/import-data-preview.png" alt="Import Data Preview" %}

 Now you are ready to <a href="{{ '/docs/user-interaction.html' | relativize_url }}">create a chart with Charticulator</a> and follow along with our <a href="{{ '/docs/video-tutorials.html' | relativize_url }}">video tutorials</a>.
-Also note that each chart in our <a href="{{ '/gallery/index.html' | relativize_url }}">gallery</a> has an associated video of its creation process.
+Also note that many of the charts in our <a href="{{ '/gallery/index.html' | relativize_url }}">gallery</a> have an associated video of their creation process.